A tiny owl was saved after getting stuck in the Rockefeller Center tree: ‘It’s the Christmas miracle of 2020’

 After Kalish got the full story on the owl, she met the woman at a gas station between Saugerties and New Paltz, N.Y.
 Around 5 p.m. on Monday, the woman handed her a cardboard box with the owl inside.
 Kalish was surprised by what she found.

 “He looked up at me and I was relieved to see that he was looking in relatively good shape,” Kalish said of their first encounter.
-“The fact that he traveled for a three-day trip or whatever it took and he came in not terrible shape is impressive.”
+“The fact that he traveled for a three-day trip, or whatever it took, and he came in not terrible shape is impressive.”

 When Kalish brought Rockefeller back to the clinic in the Saugerties, she said she gave him plenty of water and left two mice in the plastic pet carrier.
 They were gone by the next morning.